I just can’t say enough about the UW Health team.

 Keeping your heart pumping

 If you are diagnosed with end-stage heart failure, you may need a device to help your heart pump.
-UW Health offers ventricular assist devices (VADs) and a total artificial heart.
+UW Health offers mechanical circulatory support devices and a total artificial heart.

 UW Health is a national leader in using mechanical circulatory support devices (MCSD) for patients with end-stage heart failure.
 We implant a number of models of left ventricular assist devices (LVAD) and also offer the total artificial heart (TAH).
 The type of device used is based on each patient's individual needs.